-Stand beside the box and assume comfortable standing position.
+Stand beside the box and assume a comfortable standing position.

 Bend your knees and lean on your toes and then explode towards the box by jumping side-wards.

-Land on the center of the box and carefully jump down.
+Land on the centre of the box and carefully jump down.

 You can either choose to jump off on the opposite side and continue the exercise on that side or jump back to where you started and repeat.